-Rubella is uncommon in New Zealand, but cases still occur.
-Anyone who hasn’t been vaccinated against rubella is at risk, in particular, if you were born outside New Zealand where vaccination against rubella may not be widespread.
+Rubella is now uncommon in New Zealand, thanks to effective immunisation.
+However cases do still occur and anyone who hasn’t been vaccinated against rubella is at risk.
 The following groups of women are most likely to be non-immune to rubella:

 - women over the age of 35 years.